How to podcast — A complete guide to starting and growing a podcast

 For branding, you should start thinking about artwork including the image you’ll use on podcast platforms such as iTunes, as well as logos and other images you may want to use on your website, social media, newsletters and in all other messaging about your show.

-Virtual attorney Andrea Sager discussed trademarks and copyrights for podcasters at the Podcast Movement conference, and she explained you shouldn’t wait to trademark your brand.
+Virtual attorney Andrea Sager regularly discusses trademarks and copyrights for podcasters, and she explained you shouldn’t wait to trademark your brand.

 As she explains, “One of the top reasons you shouldn’t wait to file a trademark application for your brand is because you want the maximum protection possible.
 Once your brand has a registered trademark, the world will have notice of your registration in the United States.
 It will still be important to monitor your registration for infringers, but your registration will appear in a TESS database search, which is what many new small businesses depend on when choosing a name.”